Red Flag Laws Explained: ERPOs, Constitutionality, and Your Rights

 • certain school personnel (New York and California).

-Although the requirements and procedures vary from state to state, people who request EPROs typically must sign an affidavit spelling out specific facts that make them believe the respondents pose an immediate risk of injuring themselves or others with a firearm.
-When courts decide whether or not to grant the petition, the level of proof required depends on the state and whether it's a temporary or final order.
+Although the requirements and procedures vary from state to state, people who request ERPOs typically must sign an affidavit spelling out specific facts that make them believe the respondents pose an immediate risk of injuring themselves or others with a firearm.
+When courts decide whether or not to grant the petition, the level of proof required depends on the state and whether it’s a temporary or final order.

 Temporary ERPOs

-Generally, courts will promptly decide whether to issue an emergency order based on the affidavit and other information that's provided.
-If the order is issued "ex parte" (meaning the respondent isn't present), the court usually will make its decision based on whether there's reasonable or probable cause to support the petition.
+Generally, courts will promptly decide whether to issue an emergency order based on the affidavit and other information that’s provided.
+If the order is issued “ex parte” (meaning the respondent isn’t present), the court usually will make its decision based on whether there’s reasonable or probable cause to support the petition.
 The standard of proof may be higher in some states or when a family member filed the petition.
-Ex parte ERPOs last a short period of time, ranging from one or two days in Maryland to 21 days in California and Oregon.
+Ex parte ERPOs last a short period of time, ranging from one or two days in Maryland to 21 days in California.

 Final ERPOs

 After the respondent has received notice and an opportunity to object at a hearing, the court will decide whether to issue a final ERPO.
 Because these orders last longer, state laws almost always require a higher standard of proof supporting the petition, like clear and convincing evidence.
-Most final ERPOs last up to a year, although they may last as long as five years in California.
+Most final ERPOs last up to a year, although they may last as long as five years in California and Delaware.
 In addition, most states have procedures for renewing or lifting the orders after a hearing.

 When May Authorities Confiscate Guns Under Red Flag Laws?